reesaam/flutter_getx_dependencies_binding_annotation/README.md

 import 'package:getx_dependencies_binding_annotation/annotation.dart';
 ```

-Add desired `@Annotation` on top of the desired class and set the desired Options.
+Add desired `@` Annotation on top of the desired class and set the desired Options.

 Such as: